Gardening & The Great Outdoors

 Provide Strong Light For Your Indoor Herb Garden

-The more light you can provide for your indoor herb garden, the better off they will be.
+The more light you can provide for your indoor herb garden, the better off it will be.
 Did you know the intensity of the light contributes to the flavor of your herbs?

 Herbs grown in strong bright light will most definitely have the best flavor.
 Good strong light also encourages their growth.
 Providing enough light is one of the most important factors in successfully growing herbs indoors.